on July 2, 2021 (last modified on February 1, 2022) • 16 minute read

 The professionals we surveyed depend on the sales process for their business.
 Nearly half of them have to sell marketing agency services, while the other two biggest groups sell in the software-as-a-service (SaaS) and professional services industries.

 Most respondents also take their sales performance seriously.
 A whopping 90.2% told us they measure their sales reps’ activity.
+This can be done easily with the help of a sales dashboard.

 We consulted experts from a healthy mix of team sizes, with most of them coming from smaller teams.
 The majority of marketing agency and professional service employees came from teams of two to five people, while most of the SaaS and ecommerce folks worked on six to 10-person teams.